Ratstail91/Toy/c-api/toy_literal_h.md

 * `TOY_LITERAL_OPAQUE`
 * `TOY_LITERAL_ANY`

-These are the main possible values of `Toy_LiteralType`, each of which represents a potential state of the `Toy_Literal` structure.
+These are the main values of `Toy_LiteralType`, each of which represents a potential state of the `Toy_Literal` structure.
 Do not interact with a literal without determining its type with the `IS_*` macros first.

+Other type values are possible, but are only used internally.

 ## Defined Macros